 |Equity damages|| [A]-||20||20|

 The ability of shareholders to pursue reflective international claims can often give rise to claims of excessive debt, and a need to analyse the causes of financial distress.
-The relevant analysis involves detailed but for reconstruction and a review of the claimant and lender due diligence undertaken at the time of any major financing decisions.
+The relevant analysis involves detailed but-for reconstruction and a review of the claimant and lender due diligence undertaken at the time of any major financing decisions.
+Avoiding hindsight will be necessary given that higher debt and more bankruptcies will be a feature after covid-19.
 At the same time, quantification of shareholder reflective loss must consider whether debtholders have suffered a portion of any economic harm alongside equity holders.
 Extensive debt financing actually reduces the magnitude of shareholder damages, all else being equal.
 Extensive debt financing can also affect shareholder and state incentives, making the escalation of disputes more likely.
 Careful financial analysis can help to explain the incentives and actions leading to a dispute, with potential consequences for both liability and damages.

-1 Richard Caldwell is a principal and Rachael Barza is a senior associate at the Brattle Group.
+1 Richard Caldwell is a principal at the Brattle Group.

 2 Out of a total of 942 registered cases, 214 related to electricity, gas, steam and air conditioning supply, and water supply.
 A further 92 cases related to financial and insurance services, 47 to real estate, and 152 to mining and quarrying (including crude oil production).
 Debt financing is common in these sectors, and such cases collectively account for close to 60 per cent of the registered cases.
 See https://investmentpolicyhubold.unctad.org/ISDS/FilterByEconomicSector.
 Accessed on 14 May 2019.